 The Antenatal and Newborn (ANNB) screening team are available to support you during your pregnancy and after your baby is born with UK national screening programmes.

 Your community midwife will discuss these screening programmes with you and will refer you for additional care and support from the screening team if needed.
 You and your baby will be offered some screening tests to check on the health of you, your developing baby and for conditions that may affect you or your baby.

 The tests can help you make choices about further tests and care or treatment during your pregnancy or after your baby’s born.
 All screening tests offered by the NHS are free.

-Antenatal and newborn screening tests are used to identify people at risk of a health problem therefore enabling them to potentially access effective treatment or make informed decisions about their health or that of their unborn baby.
+Antenatal and newborn screening tests are used to identify people who have a higher chance of experiencing a health problem.
+This means they can get earlier, potentially, more effective treatment, or make informed decisions about their health enabling them to potentially access effective treatment or make informed decisions about their health or that of their unborn baby.